CoME Academy Program

 • Fund-raising costs

-• Purchase of Land
+• Purchase of Land outside Lucknow

 Resources

-Ravi Rai is managing this Program at this stage.
+Ravi Rai is managing this Program.